tell-k/uadetector/README.rst

 Web framework extensions
 --------------------------------

-Some Web frameworks provide a way to extend in a different way from WSGI Middleware.
+Some web frameworks provide a way to extend in a different way from WSGI Middleware.
 We provide shortcuts according to that way.

 **Caution: I don't intend to actively respond to the framework.
 If you are worried, you should use WSGIMiddleware.**